 GeneCards Summary for LY96 Gene

 LY96 (Lymphocyte Antigen 96) is a Protein Coding gene.
-Diseases associated with LY96 include neonatal abstinence syndrome and intestinal botulism.
-Among its related pathways are Development Slit-Robo signaling and Development Slit-Robo signaling.
-GO annotations related to this gene include coreceptor activity and lipopolysaccharide receptor activity.
+Diseases associated with LY96 include Melioidosis and Intestinal Botulism.
+Among its related pathways are Antigen processing-Cross presentation and Activated TLR4 signalling.
+Gene Ontology (GO) annotations related to this gene include coreceptor activity and lipopolysaccharide receptor activity.

 Binds bacterial lipopolysaccharide (LPS) (PubMed:17803912, PubMed:17569869).
 Cooperates with TLR4 in the innate immune response to bacterial lipopolysaccharide (LPS), and with TLR2 in the response to cell wall components from Gram-positive and Gram-negative bacteria (PubMed:11160242, PubMed:11593030).
 Enhances TLR4-dependent activation of NF-kappa-B (PubMed:10359581).
 Cells expressing both LY96 and TLR4, but not TLR4 alone, respond to LPS (PubMed:10359581).